lambdamikel/DLMAPS/README.md

 graphs, property graphs, and other graph-like knowledge representation structures.
-A unique feature of the substrate data model is that their nodes are not simply symbols, but can have complex structure, i.e., are geometric objects (polygons, lines, points) in an eucledian space.
-This complex (geometric, metric, topological) structure / space can then be queries via its query language.
-DLMAPS' quey language encompasses qualitative spatial relationships (RCC relations), metric, and geometric constraints.
+A unique feature of the substrate data model is that their nodes are not simply symbols, but can have complex structure, i.e., are geometric objects (polygons, lines, points) in an Euclidean (geometric) space.
+This complex (geometric, metric, topological) structure / space can then be queried with a complex ontology-based query language.
+DLMAPS' query language encompasses vocabulary and expressive means for formulating qualitative spatial relationships (RCC relations), as well as metric, geometric, and thematic constraints.

-The software in this repository is a cut-down version if the original DLMAPS.
-The full version was also capable of using the Racer description logic reasoner for ABox query answering.
-Here, a special-purpose research prototype reasoner called "MiDeLoRa" is used for answering the ontology-based parts of the queries instead.
-MiDeLoRa's ABox is a special geometric map substrate; i.e., the ABox nodes / individuals are geometric objects and their spatial properties are hence intrinsicially ("analogical") represented.
+The software in this repository is a cut-down version of the original DLMAPS.
+The full version was also capable of using the Racer description logic reasoner for ABox query answering (i.e., in a hybrid way).
+Here, a special-purpose Description Logic reasoner, called "MiDeLoRa" (for Michael's Description Logic Reasoner), is used for answering the ontology-based parts of the queries instead.
+MiDeLoRa's ABox is a special geometric map substrate in this instantiation; i.e., the ABox nodes / individuals are geometric objects, and their spatial properties are hence intrinsicially ("analogical") represented, and can be queried.

 Here are some pictures for illustration: